iBug/backTCP-python/README.md

 You should read this document and all comments in `backTCP.py` file, and then fill out code segments marked as `TODO` in `backTCP.py`.
 There's no need to change any other file but you're free to if you want.

-Note that all binary data are assumes to be of the type `bytes` in this program.
+Note that all binary data are assumed to be of the type `bytes` in this program.

 It's recommended that you write this program on Python 3.6 or newer.
 Any issue caused by an incompatible Python version (namely, Python 3.5 or lower) will be disregarded.

 ### Testing & Running

-The curremt version of the code contains a minimal proof of concept.
+The current version of the code contains a minimal proof of concept.
 You can verify that it sends and receives a file *unreliably* using the following commands:

 ```shell
 # Generate a file for input